Orcomp/Boxstarter/docs/Checklist_NewInstall.md

 [ ] Take screenshot of desktop
 [ ] Clean up and archive old projects in C:\Source
+    [ ] First clean repositories with https://github.com/CatenaLogic/RepositoryCleaner.
+    [ ] It is best to use Chocolatey: choco install repositorycleaner [ ] Delete .vs folders by hand
-[ ] Get latest Windows ISO and copy to Ventoy
+    [ ] Zip the whole C:\Source folder before copying it over (It is 20x faster, to zip first) [ ] Get latest Windows ISO and copy to Ventoy
 [ ] Pre-download necessary drivers (Chocolatey will install the "Dell command update", which is all we need for Dell installs).
 [ ] Keep Windows Enterprise license handy